-We are one of the most well established and successful Walking Clubs in the area.
+Who We Are – We are one of the most well established and successful Walking Clubs in the area.
 Our Club is totally self-governing and independent and does not form part of any national organisation, and as a result of this our membership fees are very modest.
-Our success is based upon being a welcoming and friendly Club whose members come from all walks of life.
-The provision of full and varied walking programmes together with regular social activities, summer Coach Trips and the annual Walking Holiday further ensure that the needs of our members are fully met.
+Our success is based upon being a welcoming and friendly club whose members come from all walks of life.
+The provision of full and varied walking programmes together with regular social activities, summer coach trips and the annual walking holiday further ensure that the needs of our members are fully met.

-The Club has a significant number of very experienced leaders who are happy to train and mentor those members who wish to acquire new skills in the use of map and compass and in leading groups.
-Members are encouraged to lead walks but it can be quite a daunting prospect leading a walk for the first time.
-However there is always plenty of assistance available to those who are new to the task and would like some support.
+Help And Assistance – The Club has a significant number of very experienced leaders who are happy to help and assist those members who wish to acquire new skills in the use of map and compass and in leading groups.
+Members are encouraged to lead walks, but it can be quite a daunting prospect leading a walk for the first time.
+However, there is always plenty of assistance available to those who are new to the task and would like some support.
 Many members enjoy the experience of leading and often there will be over 50 different leaders of walks in a given year.
 It can be very satisfying knowing that you have provided an enjoyable day out in the countryside for your fellow Club members.
 Please visit the walks and membership sections of this site to see how you can become involved.

 Transport – Transport to and back from walks can at times be provided in member’s cars and this service is chargeable.
 This transport charge differs according to where the walk is taking place and the transport charge for each walk is detailed in the monthly programme of walks.
 Please note that the provision of transport is not guaranteed.

 Coach Trips – During the summer months we also organise day Coach Trips which enable us to walk in areas such as Snowdonia, the Lake District and the Yorkshire Dales, places where we would not normally travel to on the regular walking days.
 The Club also has an annual and longer walking holiday which gives the members access to walking areas even further afield such as Scotland, Exmoor and the North Yorkshire Moors.